singh-man/books/crackingTheCoding/05_bitManipulation.md

 **Brute Force**

 One approach is to convert an integer into an array that reflects the lengths of the 0s and 1s sequences.
 For example, 11011101111 would be (reading from right to left) [0₀, 4₁, 1₀, 3₁, 2₁, 21₀].
-The subscript reflects whether the integer corresponds to a Os sequence or a 1s sequence, but the actual solu­tion doesn't need this.
-It's a strictly alternating sequence, always starting with the Os sequence.
+The subscript reflects whether the integer corresponds to a 0s sequence or a 1s sequence, but the actual solu­tion doesn't need this.
+It's a strictly alternating sequence, always starting with the 0s sequence.

 Once we have this, we just walk through the array.
 At each 0s sequence, then we consider merging the adjacent 1s sequences if the 0s sequence has length 1.
 ```java